clean-css/clean-css/README.md

 [![build status](https://secure.travis-ci.org/GoalSmashers/clean-css.png)](http://travis-ci.org/GoalSmashers/clean-css)
 ## What is clean-css? ##

 Clean-css is a node.js library for minifying CSS files.
-It does the same job as YUI Compressor's CSS minifier but much faster thanks to many speed optimizations and the node.js itself.
+It does the same job as YUI Compressor's CSS minifier but much faster thanks to many speed optimizations and the node.js' V8 engine.

 ## Usage ##